Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 The black, crocodile patterned strap goes well with the overall styling of this watch.

 A Hattori VD51 quartz movement is protected by a 316L grade Stainless-steel case.
 This material is robust and highly resistant to corrosion.

-The William L. 1985’s crystal is dome-shaped and composed of antireflective mineral glass.
-Mineral glass is very hard, promoting resistant to scratching.
+The William L. 1985’s crystal is dome-shaped and composed of anti-reflective mineral glass.
+Mineral glass is very hard and pretty scratch resistant.

 Seiko manufactured movements have earned a reputation for excellence.
 This watch’s crown and pushbuttons work correctly, and its hands adjust easily with minimal play.
 These are the hallmarks of a quality mechanism.
 According to my research, the VD51 supports a date mechanism.
 William L. 1984, probably to avoid a cluttered dial, failed to include this feature.

 A quality leather band was supplied with this timepiece.
 I was surprised to find that it was equipped with release bars, enabling the strap to be quickly removed and replaced.
 Until recently, this system was only available on higher-priced watches.

 This timepiece is rated 5 ATM.
 It can be worn during light swimming, although a watch with this rating is not considered suitable for snorkeling.

 This timepiece is one of my favorites.
 It works well, feels comfortable, and looks great on my wrist.
 I was especially impressed by the quality strap that came attached to this timepiece.
 If you are looking for a good chronograph and don’t want to spend a lot of money, this offering from William L. 1985 should be on your shortlist.

 The manufacturer of this watch used a combination of features and quality materials, striving to increase its appeal.
 The poll below is intended to determine which enhancements are most desired by my readers.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.